anasty17/mirror-leech-telegram-bot/README.md

 - Download restricted messages (document or link) by tg private/public/super links (task option)
 - Choose transfer by bot or user session incase you have a premium plan (global, user option and task option)
 - Mix upload between user and bot session with respect to file size (global, user option and task option)
-- Upload with custom layout multiple thumbnail (global, user option and task option)
+- Upload with custom layout multiple thubnmail (global, user option and task option)
 - Topics support

 </details>